pabloroxo/pabloroxo/README.md

 ## Work Experience (as software engineer)

+_\* Note: in this most recent job, the company I was working for had a mass layoff, and I took the opportunity to take some time to organize my life and move to Portugal.
+I continued working in freelancer projects since nowadays, as you can see in “Work Experience (as temporary worker, freelancer and intern)” section._

 - <b>Jettax Automação Fiscal</b><br>
 September/2021 - October/2022<br>
 Role: Software Engineer.<br>
+Activities: Software prototipation, software development, database modelling, software maintenance.<br>
 Project: Jettax 360.
 A software for accounting automation that retrieves all invoices from companies from different sources and then audit all of them, presenting an easy-to-read report for accountants and their managers.<br>
 Frontend: HTML, CSS, JavaScript, Bootstrap, Vue.<br>
 Backend: PHP, Laravel.<br>